antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 * Do you see the MDM2 gene ?.

-* Inspect the MDM2 level in a one gene view are your surprised ?
+* Inspect the MDM2 level in a one gene view are you surprised ?

 * In the left menu you can store your found list of 162 genes with the "store result as custom geneset" button and save it with a proper name in temporary collection (default) for later usage.